 Over the past forty years I’ve recorded five solo albums and written over two hundred songs.
 I’ve performed on the stage of the Grand Ole Opry and played loud electric guitar on international rock tours.
 I have worn the hat of producer, facilitator, teacher and composer.
 I established and ran a successful studio in the mid-Atlantic area for fifteen years, facilitated a music program at the Baltimore City Detention Center, taught at the University of Maryland Baltimore County and composed music for Maryland Public Television.

-Some things I like to do other than music are: yoga, walking, cooking, reading and playing in the dirt or at least outside.
+Some things I like to do other than music are: yoga, walking, cooking, reading, making black walnut ink writing with a dip pen and playing in the dirt or at least outside.
 My sister recently told a friend that “my brother always wanted to be a farmer” and there may be some truth in that.
 I can say, like the farmer, I am always hopeful.